asenousy/ab3/README.md

 This demonstrate an example of CDK being used for SDLC, what the CDK App builds:

-1. CICD pipeline
+1. CICD Pipeline Stack
-2. Ecommerce App Infrastructure
+2. Ecommerce App Infrastructure Stack

-## CICD Pipeline
+## CICD Pipeline Stack

 The pipeline created consists of several stages: